Ecosystems

 Goal:

-Enable ecosystems to attract large-scale user participation by recycling a portion of the value generated by quests into a shared prize pool, without requiring upfront marketing spend.
+Enable ecosystems to attract large-scale user participation by recycling a portion of quest-driven value into a shared prize pool, without relying on traditional upfront distribution or media spend.

-This model allows ecosystems to launch high-impact campaigns on Arkada while being rewarded through participation, rather than paying for distribution.
+This model allows ecosystems to launch high-impact campaigns on Arkada while being rewarded through real participation, rather than fixed or speculative distribution.

 Arkada works with the ecosystem to define: